paoloelle/paoloelle.github.io/_pages/about.md

 ---

 I'm a PhD Student in the [Cyber-physical Systems group](https://www.cps.uni-konstanz.de) at the [University of Konstanz](https://www.uni-konstanz.de), Germany, led by [Prof. Heiko Hamann](https://heikohamann.de), and member of the [Center for the Advanced Study of Collective Behaviour](https://www.exc.uni-konstanz.de/collective-behaviour/).
-My research focuses on evolutionary swarm robotics and the study of how coordination emerges in the partitioning and allocation of tasks in robot swarms.
+My research focuses on evolutionary swarm robotics, investigating how task partitioning and task allocation emerge in robot swarms.

 I hold a Master's Degree in Computer and Robotics Engineering (curriculum Robotics Engineering) from [Università degli Studi di Perugia](https://www.unipg.it), Italy.